 The Manokin River was recommended as the fifth large-scale tributary for oyster restoration in Maryland waters in September 2018.
 The Fisheries Goal Implementation Team accepted it as the fifth large-scale tributary for restoration in June 2019.
 It was established as a sanctuary in 2010 and restoration is slated to begin in 2021.

 The department allocates a small amount of funds annually for investment in small-scale restoration in sanctuaries outside of the five tributaries of the Chesapeake Bay Watershed Agreement.
 These funds go towards planting hatchery spat-on-shell.

 In a December 15, 2017 press release, DNR announced the intention to design and develop oyster management plans for other sanctuaries in addition to the five tributaries.
 Specifically, the press released stated the Nanticoke River would have a plan developed to determine how the strategic use of state investment and resources could restore oyster populations, using planted seed, shell and spat to spur natural oyster growth and reproduction.

 Anne Arundel Complex Restoration- Magothy, Severn and South Rivers

-In a September 5, 2018 press release, the department announced the intention to study and survey existing state oyster sanctuaries in Anne Arundel County, including the Severn River Sanctuary and to work with the local watershed associations to maximize the restoration potential in the tributaries.
+In a September 5, 2018 press release, DNR announced the intention to study and survey existing state oyster sanctuaries in Anne Arundel County, including the Severn River Sanctuary and to work with the local watershed associations to maximize the restoration potential in the tributaries.